-Athletes who participate in the World Cup, including seeded and athletes qualified through the Nations Cup, but who do not achieve a result, due to a crash, injury or due to illness are not at the start (DNS), are awarded the amount of World Cup points which are normally given to the top ranked non-WC qualified athlete in each discipline (point 6.5.7).
+World Cup participants who receive an DNS or DNF are awarded the amount of World Cup points for the top ranked non-WC qualified athlete in the Nations Cup in their respective discipline (point 6.5.7).

 For seeded group athletes this rule (DNS) only applies if the athlete starts in the final training for seeded athletes.